rgmejiagroup/HaciendaOps/docs/tutorials/get-tool.md

 2. Open the Postman app on your computer.

-3. Locate the task you want to delete.
-For a full list of the tasks currently available in the to-do list, create a new request with the following values:
+3. Create a new request with the following values:
     * **METHOD**: GET
     * **URL**: `{{base_url}}/tool`
     * **Header**: `Content-Type: application/json`